MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 **Returns:** The execution results for a given index row as an array.

 **Example:**
-In this example, we  monitor the results, return partial results every three seconds until the batch execution fails or completes, and then return results for a given index row returned as an array:
+In this example, we return partial results every three seconds until the batch execution fails or completes.
+Then, we return results for a given index row returned as an array.
 ```R
 # In a loop, get results for a given index row returned as an array in a loop
 # assign it to 'exe' and output a data frame for each row.